getgauge/docs.gauge.org/configuration.rst

 .. admonition:: Before you begin

-   Ensure that you have created and initialized a Gauge project with a language of your choice.
+   Ensure that you have created and initialized a Gauge project with a language runner of your choice.

 .. admonition:: About this task: